History of Stanford

 The Twenty-first Century

-The 21st century has proven to be a period of rapid change, with growing demands on research institutions like Stanford, which was founded on the idea that teaching and research could—and should—benefit society.
+The 21st century has placed growing demands on research institutions like Stanford, which was founded on the idea that teaching and research can—and should—benefit society.

-Throughout the new century, the university’s ability to respond to an increasingly complex and interconnected world has been fortified by the continuing leadership of President John Hennessy and Provost John Etchemendy.
-They have led the university since 2000, with Etchemendy now the longest serving provost in Stanford history.
-Under their leadership, Stanford recognized the challenges of a new century as an opportunity to do things differently.
-With its breadth and depth of scholarship, entrepreneurial heritage and pioneering faculty, the university committed to a research and teaching renaissance by embracing interdisciplinary approaches.
+Stanford has recognized that the challenges of an increasingly complex and interconnected world open opportunities to do things differently.
+With its breadth and depth of scholarship, entrepreneurial heritage and pioneering faculty, the university has committed to a research and teaching renaissance by embracing interdisciplinary approaches.

 Those efforts were aided by The Stanford Challenge, which, when completed in 2012, raised $6.2 billion.
 The campaign’s premise was that many of society’s most formidable problems do not present themselves in conventional academic categories.
 Rather, issues like climate change, sustainable energy, disease and global security require the collective expertise of many scholars.